Sustainability For Small Businesses: Useful Actions To Take

 Waste Production: Identify regular waste volumes if possible.
 This can be tricky depending on how specific you go.
 Easiest is just to simply log the number of full bins you dispose of at regular intervals, through to the tricker task of figuring out waste weight and calculating carbon emission impact.

-Environmental Impact From Land: If you have land under your control as a business then first off its good to identify general impact you have on this land.
+Environmental Impact From Land: If you have land under your control as a business then first off its good to identify the general impact you have on this land.
 For example, is it just land retained in its natural state, or do you actively manage it.
 If you do then are there any activities you carry out to boost its value to nature.

 Baseline assessment of these key areas will provide valuable insights into where your business stands and importantly where you have opportunities to improve.